Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Power method

 \subsection{Algorithm}

-As illustrated in \figref{fig:matvec}, we only need to operate on 1 supercore at the time.
-Instead of working with supercores involving $X_1,X_2$ and $Y_{2\odd},Y_{1\odd}$, respectively, we will operate on the following canonical center supercores $\cX_{1\can}$ and $\cX_{2\can}$
+As illustrated in \figref{fig:matvec}, we only need to operate on 1 supercore at a time.
+Instead of working with supercores involving $X_1,X_2$ and $Y_{2\odd},Y_{1\odd}$, respectively, we will operate on the following canonical center supercores $\cX_{1\can}$ and $\cX_{2\can}$:

 respectively, so that their corresponding frame matrices are orthogonal.

 We only describe the application of the odd part of $e^{-\bH t}$ onto $\cX_\can$, since the even part can be performed in exactly the same way by interchanging $Q,U$ and $\Sigma,\Omega$, respectively.
 The computation consists of 5 steps as illustrated in \Figref{fig:matvec-step}.
 In step~1, the canonical center supercore $\cX_{1\can}$ is formed.
 Next, we apply $e^{-Mt}$ to it in step~2, followed by reshaping the resulting supercore $\cY_{1\can}$ into a matrix.
 In step~3, we approximate the matrix representation of $\cY_{1\can}$ by a truncated SVD, with the diagonal matrix $S_r$ containing only the $r$ largest singular values, followed by reshaping the left and right singular vectors $W$ and $V$ into 3rd-order tensors, i.e., cores.
 Then in step~4, in order to update the cores $Q$ and $U$ by $W_\Omega$ and $V_\Omega\T$, respectively, and the diagonal matrix $\Sigma$ by $S_r$, we transform the result of step~3 into the form of step~1 by left and right multiplying $W$ and $V\T$, respectively, by $\Omega\inv$.
 Note that, although the resulting form resembles the form of step~1, the former is not in canonical form yet.
 Therefore, we update in step~5 both cores $Q_\star$ and $U_\star$, and both diagonal matrices $\Sigma_\star$ and $\Omega_\star$ to bring the updated iTR2 again in canonical form.